umdsais/puppet-bamboo-2/README.md

 ### Bamboo Configuration

-This module does not manage the initial setup of Bamboo - the steps that are done via the web interface once installed and running.
+This module does not manage the initial set up of Bamboo - the steps that are done via the web interface once installed and running.
 This doesn't _appear_ to be easily managed automatically.
 This includes database configuration and the license.
 Ultimately, this configuration is placed in